 The Physical Science Research Program also benefits from collaborations with several of the International Space Station international partners-Europe, Russia, Japan, and Canada-and foreign governments with space programs, such as France, Germany and Italy.
-The scale of this research enterprise promises new possibilities in the physical sciences, some of which are already being realized both in the form of innovations for space exploration and in new ways to improve the quality of life on Earth.
+The scale of this research enterprise promises new possibilities in the physical sciences, some of which are already being realized both in the form of innovations for space exploration to improve the quality of life on Earth.